-2018 is the fifth season of Yakima Valley Pippins baseball, and we’re working hard to make Yakima among the top destinations for collegiate players in the West Coast League.
+2022 is the eighth season of Yakima Valley Pippins baseball, and we’re working hard to make Yakima among the top destinations for collegiate players in the West Coast League.
 Our players come from all over the country and one question that is frequently asked is, “Where are these players going to live during the season?”
 The answer is with host families.
 Host families have the opportunity to “adopt” a player during the summer, establishing lifelong friendships, and in many cases, the chance to follow “your boys” throughout the career progression toward Major League Baseball.

-Jeff Cirillo, Former MLB All-Star & Sweets Owner
+Jeff Cirillo, former MLB All-Star

 What is expected of a host family?

-Host families are to provide free room and board to these players during the 3-month West Coast League season, the ability to get to and from the ballpark every night, and a family environment to help players transition to a new and sometimes foreign community.
+Host families are to provide free room and board to these players during the 2+-month West Coast League season, the ability to get to and from the ballpark every night, and a family environment to help players transition to a new and sometimes foreign community.
 While players are developing professionals, they are still young men who are learning to adjust without Mom or Dad to provide.
 Host families help bridge that gap.
 Players begin arriving at the end of May (some as late as mid-June), and stay through the middle of August.

 What are the benefits provided to host families?